TomBurdge/Open-AI-Streamlit-Demo/README.md

 But OpenAI, which was effectively trained on the entire internet, does know this.

+## Prompt safety handling

+A common issue with any app is that users, or those impersonating authorised users, try to misuse the app.

+The most famous example of this is SQL insertion - where attackers try to insert unwanted behaviour such as """DELETE TABLE USERS""" into a SQL statement.

+This can happen with LLM prompts too - a user could try to get OpenAI to expose a password or behave discriminatorily.

+Probably the easiest way to handle this is to use an LLM to screen the message before it is actually processed.

+In streamlit_app.py, I have implemented a very simple message to protect against malicious or deceptive prompts being sent to the main model.

 ## How to use this App

 Do you want to use this app?